nuviofreelancers/umurava_hackthon_april/README.md

 ### CV Extraction Prompt Design

-The CV extraction prompt uses several techniques to produce reliable, structured output:

-- **Role framing:** Opens with "You are a precise ATS data extraction engine" to set context and constrain behaviour.
+- **Role framing:** "You are a precise ATS data extraction engine"
-- **Negative rules first:** Explicitly tells the model what NOT to do (guess, hallucinate, include commentary) before the positive rules.
+- **Negative rules first:** Explicitly tells the model what NOT to do before positive rules
-- **Explicit null handling:** "If a field cannot be found, return null — never guess."
-This prevents the model from filling in plausible-sounding but wrong data.
+- **Explicit null handling:** "If a field cannot be found, return null — never guess"
-- **Array defaults:** "Return an empty array `[]` if nothing is found.
-Do NOT return a placeholder object inside the array." — prevents fake entries in skill/experience lists.
-- **Canonical enum values:** Skill levels and education levels are given as explicit allowed values so the model doesn't invent its own.
-- **JSON-only output:** The prompt ends with "Return ONLY valid JSON.
-No markdown fences, no explanation, no preamble."
-Response cleaning strips any stray backtick fences before parsing.
+- **JSON-only output:** Response cleaning strips any stray backtick fences before parsing
-- **Not-a-resume escape hatch:** Instructs the model to return `{ "error": "not_a_resume" }` for non-resume content, which the backend detects and returns a 422 to the user.
+- **Not-a-resume escape hatch:** Returns `{ "error": "not_a_resume" }` for non-resume content

 ### Screening Prompt Design

-- **Unbiased recruiter framing:** "You are an expert, unbiased AI recruiter" — primes the model to score on merit.
+- **Unbiased recruiter framing:** "You are an expert, unbiased AI recruiter"
-- **Weights as percentages in prompt:** The user-configured weights are injected directly into the prompt text so the model's scoring logic reflects them.
+- **Weights as percentages in prompt:** User-configured weights injected directly into prompt text
-- **Hard scoring rule:** "A candidate missing more than 2 required skills must score below 50 overall" — prevents padding of weak candidates.
+- **Hard scoring rule:** "A candidate missing more than 2 required skills must score below 50 overall"
-- **Structured recommendation enum:** `recommendation` must be exactly one of four values — prevents free-text that would break frontend rendering.
-- **Bias flag instruction:** The model is asked to flag potential bias indicators (name origin, institution prestige, graduation year implying age) — these are surfaced to the HR user for awareness.
+- **Bias flag instruction:** Model flags potential bias indicators surfaced to the HR user
-- **Top-N control:** `shortlistSize` is injected into the prompt so Gemini only returns the requested number of candidates rather than all of them.
+- **Top-N control:** `shortlistSize` injected into the prompt so Gemini returns only the requested number